Kia Stinger (2018-2022) Review

 Comfort and design: Kia Stinger interior

-Kia Stinger review 2023 front interior
+Kia Stinger (2018-2022) Review front interior

 The Kia Stinger cabin is mostly well laid out and getting comfortable behind the wheel is helped by standard eight-way powered seats up front, with the Kia Stinger GT S benefits from four-way electrically powered lumbar control that’s manual in other models.
 All have a memory function, controlling the driver’s seat, door mirrors, head-up display and instrument cluster, allowing two or more drivers to save their setup.

-Front seat heating is standard, with GT Line S and GT S get heated rear seats too, these two trims also benefit from ventilated front seats as standard.
+Front seat heating is standard, while GT Line S and GT S get heated rear seats too, these two trims also benefit from ventilated front seats as standard.
 Keyless go, with smart entry is also standard across the entire line-up, as is an electric tilt and reach steering column, a heated steering wheel and dual-zone climate control.

 All Kia Stinger models come with leather upholstery throughout, with the Kia Stinger GT S flagship gaining softer Nappa leather.
 It’s a partially successful attempt at making the Kia Stinger feel posh, because while there are some nice touches like satin chromed door handles, stainless steel kick plates and standard aluminium finishes on the pedals, it doesn’t take too long to find cheaper, less upmarket feeling materials in the cabin.